AndyObtiva/strategic/README.md

 tax = tax_calculator.tax_for(39.78)
 ```

-**Default strategy for a strategy name that has no strategy class is the superclass: `TaxCalculator`**
+Default strategy for a strategy name that has no strategy class is `nil`

 You may set a default strategy on a strategic model via class method `default_strategy`